Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Introduction

-A promising approach that satisfies these four requirements, and that we also build on, is to change the \emph{traffic shape} in a dedicated system component \emph{outside the application} to make the shape independent of secrets.
+A general approach that can meet these requirements is to change the \emph{shape the traffic} in a dedicated system component \emph{outside the application} to make it independent of secrets.
 The final shape can be learnt by the shaping component adaptively~\cite{lu2018dynaflow,askarov2010}, or the application can provide it to the shaping component~\cite{cai2014csbuflo, wang2017walkie}.

-Although this approach has been considered in prior work, it comes with additional practical requirements in the Cloud setting that have \emph{not been considered} in prior work. {\bf R5.} The traffic-shaping logic must take flow control, and loss recovery of the network protocol into account (else information may leak) and it must respect network congestion signals (else it could destabilize the network). {\bf R6.} The traffic-shaping component must be integrated with the host software stack.
-Shaping cannot be done on routers or middleboxes since the adversary may be colocated on the victim's host and may exploit contention on the host's NIC.
-Furthermore, the shaping component must be performance-isolated from secret-carrying applications to prevent \emph{internal side-channel leaks within the host} from affecting the reshaped traffic.
+Although this approach has been considered in prior work, the Cloud setting and the public Internet have additional practical requirements that have \emph{not been considered} in prior work: {\bf R5.} The traffic-shaping logic must take flow control and loss recovery of the network protocol into account (else information may leak \update{via the presence of ACKs in the reverse direction}), and it must respect network congestion signals (else it could destabilize the network). {\bf R6.} The traffic-shaping component must be integrated with Cloud servers---as opposed to routers or middleboxes---to prevent colocated attacker from exploiting contention on servers' network interface (NIC).
+Consequently, the shaping component must be performance-isolated from secret-carrying Cloud tenants to prevent \emph{internal side-channel leaks within the server} from affecting the reshaped traffic.
+To the best of our knowledge, no prior work on {\nsc} mitigation satisfies all of R1--R6.